kubeshop/testkube/docs/docs/articles/test-workflow-migration.md

 ## Test Suite Migration

-Test Suites are migrated to Test Workflows, by default Test Workflows are not generated for the Tests used in the Test Suites.
+Test Suites are migrated to Test Workflows.
+By default Test Workflows are not generated for the Tests used in the Test Suites.

 Original Test Suite CRD